-The Company is subject to MCIT, which is computed at 1.5% of gross income in 2023 and 1% of gross income in 2022 and 2021, as defined under tax regulations or RCIT, whichever is higher.
-In 2023, 2022 and 2021, the Company claimed itemized deductions in computing for its income tax due.
+The Company is subject to MCIT, which is computed at 2% of gross income in 2024, 1.5% of gross income in 2023 and 1% of gross income in 2022, as defined under tax regulations or RCIT, whichever is higher.
+In 2024, 2023 and 2022, the Company claimed itemized deductions in computing for its income tax due.

-In 2023 and prior years, the Company has not recognized deferred tax assets on certain temporary differences, NOLCO and other tax credits since management believes that the future income tax benefits will not be realized within the availment period, as defined under the tax regulations.
-In 2023, the Company recognized deferred tax liability on unrealized fair value gains on financial assets at FVOCI (see Note 7).
+In 2024 and prior years, the Company has not recognized deferred tax assets on certain temporary differences, NOLCO and other tax credits since management believes that the future income tax benefits will not be realized within the availment period, as defined under the tax regulations.
+In 2023, the Company recognized deferred tax liability on unrealized fair value gains on financial assets at FVOCI.
+In 2024, the Company derecognized the deferred tax liability upon maturity of its financial assets at FVOCI (see Note 7).